Jack Frost (1997 film): Reception

+The film was panned by critics for its poor acting and dialogue, low budget special effects, comical death sequences, principal photography, and plot.
+On Rotten Tomatoes, the film holds an approval rating of 16% based on 19 reviews, with a weighted average rating of 3/10.
+Grave Reviews gave the film 2.5 out of 5 Graves.
+Author Steven Hutchison gave the film 4 out of 8, stating that the film's low budget "doesn't allow a production as cohesive and enjoyable as the Child's Play movies", and compared its plot to that of the films, with the difference that it "only wants to cash-in on the holiday spirit and a winning formula".
+Hutchison also criticized the principal photography, dialogue, special effects and acting.

 Sequel

 A sequel, Jack Frost 2: Revenge of the Mutant Killer Snowman, was released in 2000.
 A third installment was planned with the tentative title of Jack Frost 3: Jackzilla, but hopes of the sequel being made are unlikely because of the death of Christopher Allport in 2008.

 Home media

-It was released on VHS by A-Pix Entertainment and DVD by Simitar Entertainment in 1997.
+The film was released on VHS by A-Pix Entertainment and DVD by Simitar Entertainment in 1997.
 Both releases have been long out of print.

 On December 13, 2016, Vinegar Syndrome released the film for the first time on Blu-ray.
 It includes the film digitally remastered in a 2K presentation.
 Special features included an audio commentary, a video introduction by director Michael Cooney, and a video interview with actor Scott MacDonald and director of photography Dean Lent.